 - Receive Columns, the AIA Arkansas e-newsletter, keeping members informed of programs, opportunities, jobs and news about our association, its members and the profession.

-- AIA Arkansas web site (www.aiaar.org) which provides information on AIA Arkansas membership, Allied membership, up to date news and events, a history of AIA Arkansas Design Awards, job postings and more.
+- AIA Arkansas web site (www.aiaar.org) which provides information on AIA Arkansas membership, Allied membership, news and events, a history of AIA Arkansas Design Awards, job postings and more.

 - Advancing members’ interest through lobbying efforts.
 AIA is the collective voice of the architectural profession, and as such makes sure the members’ concerns and interests are heard by key decision makers at the federal, state and local levels.

 - Marketing the profession through public relations campaigns on behalf of the architectural profession as well as maintaining and promoting a positive image in Arkansas.

 A list of benefits offered through the national chapter can be found here.

 For instructions on becoming a member, click here.

 The name and initials (AIA) of the American Institute of Architects are registered trademarks.
 This means that no one has the right to use them to describe any other organization, individuals, or activities connected with the architecture profession without the Institute’s permission.